ThePandalorian/Bhat_Guttal_2023_finite_evolution/README.md

-# Scripts accompanying Bhat and Guttal 2023
+# Scripts accompanying Bhat and Guttal 2024

-This repository contains scripts and data accompanying "Eco-evolutionary dynamics for finite populations from first principles and noise-induced reversal of selection".
+This repository contains scripts and data accompanying "Eco-evolutionary dynamics for finite populations from first principles and noise-induced reversal of selection", to be published in *The American Naturalist*.
 The scripts and data files in this repository can be used to reproduce the plots presented in Box 3 and Supplementary section S12 of the manuscript.

 ## Guide to the repo